 - Passports and Consular Reports of Birth Abroad: Appointments are available, but please note that wait times are currently longer than normal due to increased demand.
 Those seeking an earlier appointment should check the online scheduling system often for cancellations and openings.

-- Emergency appointments are available only in the event of life-or-death emergency involving the traveler (and will require evidence of such).
+- Emergency passport appointments: Available only in the event of life-or-death emergency involving the traveler (and will require evidence of such).
 Please only email us at HelsinkiACS@state.gov for an earlier appointment should you have a life-or-death emergency involving the traveler.

 - Renunciation or relinquishment of U.S. citizenship: Please e-mail HelsinkiACS@state.gov to schedule an appointment.